smartdevicelink/sdl_server/documentation/docs/Policy Table/Application Policies/index.md

 # Application Policies
-An application's permissions and settings are stored in the **app_policies** property in a policy table.
+An application's permissions and settings are stored in the **app_policies** property in a Policy Table.
 The application policies are used to grant applications access to a specific set of features, such as vehicle data and/or running in the background.
 Any other application related data, such as user-consents, can also be stored in application policies as well.

 ## Application ID
 Settings for a specific application are stored in the **app_policies** object as a property named after the application's unique ID (e.g. "663645645" or any string of at most 100 characters).
 The value of this property can be either an object containing properties listed below or a reference to another sibling property (e.g. "default" or "device").
 In addition, a special value of "null" can be used to indicate that the application has been revoked.